 - Re-grade policy: To request a re-grade, the student needs to write an email to the instructor titled “Re-grade request from [Student’s Full Name]” within one week of receiving the graded assignment.

 - Attendance and participation policy: Attendance and participation will be a graded component of the course.
 The grading of the class participation will be mostly based on attendance, checked by in-class quizzes and asking and answering questions in class.
-Other factors include asking and answering questions on Canvas.
+Other factors include asking and answering questions on Piazza.

-- Academic Integrity & Collaboration: For both paper reading assignments and written answer assignments, a student can discuss with other students, but he need to specify the names of the students he discussed with in the submission, and complete the calculations and writing of explanations, summary, and questions on his own.
+- Academic integrity & collaboration: For both paper reading assignments and written answer assignments, a student can discuss with other students, but they need to specify the names of the students they discussed with in the submission, and complete the calculations and writing of explanations, summary, and questions on his own.
 For the course project, the students can discuss and collaborate with others (including students, faculty members, and domain experts), but the students need to give proper credits to whoever involved, and report the contributions of each group member in the final report and presentations, which will be considered in the grading.
 For assignments and the course project, it is allowed to use publicly available code packages but the source of code package needs to be specified in the submission.
 Plagiarism is not allowed.
 The policy is motivated by CMU policy on academic integrity which can be found here.

 - Accommodations for students with disabilities: If you have a disability and require accommodations, please contact Catherine Getchell, Director of Disability Resources, 412-268-6121, firstname.lastname@example.org.
 If you have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.